Skip to content

 8:30 AM Innovations in Environmental Education: Explore the National Environmental Science Center NatureBridge

-This field stop will explore the innovative strategies and successes of place-based environmental education under the leadership of the fifty-plus year operation of the NatureBrdige envirnomental education program.
+Corinne Dedini, Director, NatureBridge-Yosemite This field visit will explore the innovative strategies and successes of place-based environmental education under the fifty-year operation of the NatureBridge environmental education program.

 Dr. Julia Parker, Master Park Ranger (ret.)